ironhack-labs/lab-javascript-greatest-movies/README.md

-:warning: **Important:** Your function should *return a new array*, containing formated movie objects.
+:warning: **Important:** Your function should *return a new array*, containing movie objects sorted alphabetically.
 Your function should not modify (mutate) the original array.
 You may need to do some research on how to make a "copy" or "clone" an array.